3 min read

 Is there a contactless card cap?

-There is a contactless card cap of £45, however, this will rise to £100 from October 15th 2021.
-If you’re making a purchase for more than these amounts, you’ll need to enter your PIN as usual.
+There is a contactless card cap of £100, which has been in place since October 2021.
+Before then, it was just £45.
+If you’re making a purchase in the UK for more than £100, you’ll need to enter your PIN as usual.
 However, there are some exceptions to this rule.
 “Higher value contactless payments” can exceed the set limit.
 These can only be made from devices that support some form of customer authentication, such as Apple Pay.

 So, what about daily transaction limits?
 Contactless cards in the UK don’t usually have a daily limit on the amount of times you can make contactless payments.
 Of course, you’ll need to have enough money in your account to cover your purchases, but you won’t need to worry about making too many contactless payments.